abhijeet1069/DBMS/notes/4-schema.md

 ## Insert

-Add data to thr table
+Add data to the table

 ```sql
 INSERT INTO boxoffice